 - It is fairer on customers compared to having to pay for units that they may not use

-- When customers use a lot of a service a usage-based model precludes customers needing to predict their usage ahead of time
+- When customers use a lot of a service a usage based billing software model precludes customers needing to predict their usage ahead of time

 Which Businesses Should Not Adopt Usage-Based Business Models and Why?